Anti-Bolshevik Bloc of Nations: Foundation: The Zhytomyr conference

 Bellant described the ABN as "...the high council for the expatriate nationalist groups that formed the police, military, and militia that worked with Hitler during World War II.
 Some were organized as mobile killing teams that exterminated villages and sought to murder whole ethnic, racial and cultural groups".
 Bellant described the ABN as a coordinating group for genocidal collaborationist groups from eastern Europe.
 In support of this claim, Bellant noted the Byelorussian Central Council of the ABN was a continuation of the Central Rada set up by the German authorities in 1941, and that policemen serving the Central Rada played a decisive role in exterminating the Jewish community of Belarus in 1941–43.
 When Romania signed the armistice with the Allies in August 1944, the German government set up a Romanian "government-in-exile" headed by Sima of the Iron Guard, and the Romanian Liberation Movement led by Sima was a direct continuation of the "government-in-exile" that had existed in 1944–45.
-The leadership of the Croatian Liberation Movement of the ABN was led by men who served in the Independent State of Croatia in 1941–45, and the most of the men leading the World Federation of Free Latvians had served in the SS and "had assisted the Nazis in exterminating the Jews of their Baltic homeland".
+The leadership of the Croatian Liberation Movement of the ABN was led by men who served in the Independent State of Croatia in 1941–45, and most of the men leading the World Federation of Free Latvians had served in the SS and "had assisted the Nazis in exterminating the Jews of their Baltic homeland".
 The Bulgarian National Front of the ABN led by Ivan Dochev was a continuation of the Union of Bulgarian National Legions, where Dochev had begun his political career.

 The driving force at the Zhytomyr conference was the Organization of Ukrainian Nationalists.
 During the conference, a platform of joint revolutionary struggles against what the participants called Russian communism was formulated.
 The goal of the ABN was to remove Communists from power, abolish the Soviet Union and divide it into national states.